zhubert/malachite/README.md

 ### How Does it Work?

-Villainy.
+Some code trickery, quite honestly.

-* First time function is called, Malachite will build a shared library from your Go code
+* The first time the function is called, Malachite will build a shared library from your Go code
-* Your Go code gets "extended" with a boilerplate template, similar to a generator in Rails (so you don't have to write the serialization crap over and over)
+* Your Go code gets "extended" with a boilerplate template, similar to a generator in Rails
 * It then uses Ruby's Fiddle to call the shared library
+* Arguments are passed back and forth via JSON

 ### Ruby 2.2.4+